-Hunting supports conservation and sportsmen are the original conservationists.
-Hunters spend more time, money and effort on wildlife conservation than any other group in society.
+In Georgia, sportsmen and women are more than just a group of hobbyists; we are a community focused on appreciating and preserving our state’s natural resources for generations of hunters and anglers to come.
+Sportsmen and women are the original conservationists.
+Hunters and anglers spend more time, money and effort on wildlife conservation than any other group in society.
 Your license purchases, which fund wildlife conservation efforts, make you a partner in all the efforts of this agency.
-You contribute through the purchase of firearms, ammunition and other hunting supplies as a percentage of those sales are dedicated to wildlife conservation.
-I’m proud to say that Georgia has approximately 1 million acres of land available for public hunting and angling opportunities through our wildlife management areas and other public lands.
-We could not have gotten here without your help and support.
+You contribute through the purchase of firearms, ammunition and other sporting supplies as a percentage of those sales are dedicated to wildlife conservation.

 Commissioner, Georgia Department of Natural Resources